llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 .. option:: CustomNormalFunctions

-    A comma-separated list of regular expressions, their replacements, and an optional reason.
-For more information, see `Custom functions
+    A semicolon-separated list of custom functions to be matched.
+A matched function contains a regular expression, the name of the replacement function, and an optional reason, separated by comma.
+For more information, see `Custom functions <unsafe-functions.html#custom-functions>`_.
-    <unsafe-functions.html#custom-functions>`_.

 .. option:: CustomAnnexKFunctions

-    A comma-separated list of regular expressions, their replacements, and an optional reason.
+    A semicolon-separated list of custom functions to be matched, if Annex K is available.
+A matched function contains a regular expression, the name of the replacement function, and an optional reason, separated by comma.
 For more information, see `Custom functions
     <unsafe-functions.html#custom-functions>`_.

 Examples